kaytrxg/BVCC_Soft.Engi/docs/weekly-exercises/week9/WEEK_9_STUDENT_GUIDE.md

 ### 0:00-0:10: Quality Detective Challenge 🔍

 **What You'll Do:**

-Work in teams to find 4 intentionally planted bugs in the `/broken-demo` component.
+Work in teams to find 5 intentionally planted bugs in the `/broken-demo` component—including a UI/UX bug where the button to redisplay the chart is missing.

 **How It Works:**
-1. Form teams of 3-4 students
+1. You will be put into a breakout room with a group of students
 2. Navigate to `/broken-demo` in the application
 3. Open and follow the `broken-demo-challenge/WORKSHEET.md`
-4. Use systematic debugging to find all 4 bugs
+4. Use systematic debugging to find all 5 bugs (Visual, Runtime, Logic, Edge Case, and UI/UX)
-5. Document each bug with evidence
+5. Document each bug with evidence, including UI/UX issues (e.g., missing or hidden buttons)

 **Why It Matters:**
 This warm-up exercise teaches you systematic debugging before the main workshop.
 You'll practice: